-The areola is the area of darker skin surrounding the nipple.
+A: The areola is the area of darker skin surrounding the nipple.
 In women with large breasts, sometimes the areola too becomes large and if this is not corrected during reduction mammoplasty, it might look disproportionately large relative to the newer and smaller breasts.
 Since the incision occurs around the areola, it is easy to trim away the excess amount of areola during the surgery without giving any additional scar.
 However, only a surgeon with a keen sense of aesthetics, surgical finesse and experience would be able to give a perfect result.

 Q: How bad is the scar after breast reduction surgery?

-Like any other invasive surgery, breast reduction surgery does leave some scarring on the breast, but it is mostly hidden beneath a bra or a bikini top.
+A: Like any other invasive surgery, breast reduction surgery does leave some scarring on the breast, but it is mostly hidden beneath a bra or a bikini top.
 Depending on the technique used, there can be up to three scars:

 One around the nipple – that is mostly concealed due to the color difference between the darker areola and lighter breast skin